Neuromuscular

 Several in individual fibers

-Present in fibers without vacuoles
+Present in fibers with or without vacuoles

 Gomori trichrome stain